basileaw/lazy-beanstalk/README.md

 ### OIDC Authentication

-To use OIDC authentication (with the `shield` command), you'll need to set these environment variables or be ready to enter them when prompted:
+To use OIDC authentication (with the `shield` command), you must set these environment variables in your `.env` file before running the command:

 - `LB_OIDC_CLIENT_ID`: Your OIDC client ID
 - `LB_OIDC_CLIENT_SECRET`: Your OIDC client secret